 Mobility – play on almost all devices

 Another advantage of cloud gaming is device-independent mobility.
 You can play on your PC at your desk at home, comfortably play on your tablet on the couch in the evening, and stream a quick round of Tetris on your smartphone in bed.
-Everywhere you have the same game state with your account.
+Everywhere you have the same game state and configuration with your account.

 Cloud gaming also means that you cannot manipulate the client.